infinitered/reactotron/README.md

 # reactotron-react-native

-A development tool to explore, inspect, and diagnosis your React Native apps.
+A development tool to explore, inspect, and diagnose your React Native apps.